tombensve/APS/APS-Libraries/APSCoreLib/docs/src/StructMap.md

 Also note the indexes in the keys in the example.
 It is not "webs\[0\]" but "webs.\[0\]"!
 The index is a reference name in itself.
 The keys returned by getAllKeys() have a number between the '\[' and the '\]' for List entries.
 This number is the number of entries in the list.
-The MapPath class (used by this class) can be used to provide array size of an array value.
+The StructPath class (used by this class) can be used to provide array size of an array value.